-Which objectives, strategies and activities in your Action Plan will you monitor for effectiveness and efficiency?
-Which evaluation indicators will you collect to do so?
+Identify the objectives, strategies and activities in your Plan of Action that will be evaluated for effectiveness and impact.
+Which process or outcome indicators will you collect?
 Who is responsible for collecting?
 Who is responsible for analyzing?
 How and how often will this data be collected?
 When will results be reported to GBHWC?

 1.

 2.

 3.

 4.

 5.

-6.